climateamante/curriculum.spa.mvc.mvp/readme.md

 ### What is .prototype?
 `.prototype` is used to target an object constructor directly, rather than individual objects.

-You can find information on usage of `.prototype` [here](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object_prototypes)
+You can find information on the usage of `.prototype` [here](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object_prototypes)

 ### What is a try/catch function doing?
 This is similar to if/else statement.
 Try/catch statements are used for testing code for errors.
 The try statement is filled with what is to be tested.
 The catch statement is filled with how you wish to handle errors that are caught.